confio/ts-relayer/spec/metrics.md

 must find an equivalent library for TypeScript.
 This task is to _produce_ the data.
 Actually hooking it up to a dashboard is left as a DevOps task for each team deploying the relayer.

-TODO: research and select libraries to use:
+TODO: select library to use:

 [Prometheus](https://prometheus.io/) metric collection (or similar):